saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 1. Right-hand-side values are evaluated.
 2. Left-hand-side updates are scheduled.
-3. Updates occur after the current procedural evaluation.
+3. The scheduled updates occur after the procedural evaluation.
-4. Multiple registers can model parallel clocked behavior.
+4. Multiple registers can represent parallel clocked behavior.

 Conceptually: